-My cousins are driving down from Conesus NY tomorrow for lunch; we’re having spicy beef chili and garlic bread with triple chocolate and pumpkin biscotti for dessert.
+My cousins are driving down from Conesus NY tomorrow for lunch; we’re having Spicy Beef Chili and garlic bread with triple chocolate and pumpkin biscotti for dessert.

 I hadn’t given the menu much thought.
 Lunch is somehow much easier than a dinner party; there were no to do lists or even a grocery list.
 When I got to the meat counter they had some coarsely ground Black Angus beef for chili and that was my inspiration.
 I picked up some bell peppers, a jalapeño, a head of garlic, canned fire-roasted diced tomatoes and kidney beans.
 I didn’t give much thought to the garnishes until later and Eric will pick those up tomorrow am and get a baguette for the garlic bread.
-I made the garlic butter today.

 The jalapeño, however, should be minced.
 The smaller the cut the more cells that are exposed and more flavor transfers to the chili.
 Also, you don’t want to be the one to get a large piece, especially if it’s particularly hot!